How to Remove Honey Stains From Clothes

 The good news is that you can tackle that honey stain with a few household products and items you probably have on hand in your home.
 Then with a few simple steps, those honey stains can be history.

 |Cycle type||Varies depending on the type of fabric|

 Check the care label on the honey-stained garment before starting.
 If the garment is labeled as "dry clean only," carefully lift away as much of the blob as possible with a butter knife.
 Then get the item into a professional cleaner as soon as possible.
 Make sure to point out and identify the stain.
 If you decide to use a home dry cleaning kit, treat the stain with the provided remover before putting the garment in the dryer bag.

 - Liquid laundry detergent

-- Hydrogen peroxide, vinegar, or lemon juice (optional; white or colorfast clothing only)
+- Hydrogen peroxide, vinegar, or lemon juice (optional)

 Apply liquid laundry detergent to the stained area, saturating it completely.
 Let the clothing sit for at least five minutes, then run hot water through the back of the stain over the sink.
 Make the water as hot as you can to force the honey stain out of the clothing.